wp-plugins/participants-database/readme.txt

 = 1.3.4 =
 * added sort and search field options to [pdb_list] shortcode
+* added new "hidden" field for adding extra data to signups
 * list shortcode filtering, sorting and display may now use internal fields
 * multi-select array fields may now be exported/imported
 * fixed bug in manage fields where backslashes were removed from regexes